jamespgrant3/dotfiles/README.md

 ls -la
 ```

-`.awsrc` holds credentials BUT is git ignored.
+`.credentials` holds credentials BUT is git ignored.